SEO Inc. CEO -Garry Grant as a Podcast Guest.

 This metaphor quickly falls apart.
 Sorry.
 Sorry. so anyways, we took that.
 We detoxified the site for three months.
 They had thousand.
 So seven months later, they had 345,000 visitors a month.

 But, but they no longer sold any Viagra.
 Right?
 So that’s, that’s a downside.
 They were Viagra sales company.
 They were Garry.
 There are there’s somebody out there who says, but Garry, the search engine techniques you’re teaching me at SEO, Inc. You know, the search engine techniques I’m learning.
-You know, I look at some big brands like Nike or Tesla that are just flash-based.
+I look at some big brands like Nike or Tesla that are just flash-based.

 They got images everywhere.
 They don’t seem like they’re having like a thousand, you know, words per page or 500 words a page.
-And they’re not following any of the canonical rules, and they don’t have optimized title tags.
+And they’re not following any of the canonical rules and don’t have optimized title tags.
 Gary, can you enlighten the listeners out there as to why a big company like Nike that’s spinning billions of dollars on advertising might not care a whole lot about following search engine compliance rules?

 Sure.
 Uh, Things are changing.
 Some of the big companies have done.
 I remember a BMW company.
 They got removed from Google’s index, cuz they were buying links and all kinds of stuff.
 Oh, so immediately.
 Yeah.
 So as soon as they stopped doing that and removed those, they came back in the search results.
 Like nothing happened.